MichaelGrafnetter/active-directory-firewall/ADDS/README.md

 | Program     | `System` |
 | Description | Inbound rule for the Active Directory Domain Controller service to be remotely managed over Named Pipes.
 [UDP 445] |

+Note: We are not sure if this rule is actually needed, as we have never seen UDP traffic on port 445.

 #### Active Directory Domain Controller - SAM/LSA (NP-TCP-In)